EasyHomebrew app icon

 April 16, 2026

 Initial public beta.
-All core features shipped — package and cask management, CVE scanning, services, taps, Brew Doctor, batch operations, Discover, and full localisation.
+All core features shipped — package and cask management, CVE scanning, services, Brew Doctor, batch operations, Discover, and full localisation.

 • Browse, install, upgrade, and uninstall Homebrew formulae and casks